What is Eye Tracking?

 One of the biggest technological changes over the last couple of decades has been the near-universal adoption of video-based eye tracking as the technique of choice.
 All SR Research EyeLink systems employ video-based eye-tracking, as do most other commercially available eye trackers.
 So how do video-based eye trackers actually work?

 At the heart of all video-based eye tracking is a camera (or cameras) that takes a series of images of the eye.
-Both the EyeLink 1000 Plus and Portable Duo use single cameras that are capable of taking up to 2000 images of both eyes every second.
-Within less than 3 ms from the image of the eye being taken, EyeLink systems work out where on the screen the participant is looking, and relay this information back to the computer controlling stimulus presentation.
+Both the EyeLink 1000 Plus and EyeLink Portable Duo use single cameras that are capable of taking up to 2000 images of both eyes every second.
+Within 3 ms from the image of the eye being taken, EyeLink systems work out where on the screen the participant is looking, and relay this information back to the computer controlling stimulus presentation.
 So how is this done?
 The eye-tracking software uses image processing algorithms to identify two key locations on each of the images sent by the eye-tracking camera – the center of the pupil, and the center of the corneal reflection.
 The corneal reflection is simply the reflection of a fixed light source (the infrared illuminator) that sits next to the camera, as illustrated below.

 Pupil-Corneal Reflection (P-CR) Eye Tracking

 When the eye rotates, the location of the center of pupil on the camera sensor changes.
 However, (when the head is stabilized), the location of the corneal reflection (CR) remains relatively fixed on the camera sensor (because the source of the reflection does not move relative to the camera).
 The figure below illustrates what the camera sees when an eye looks ahead, then rotates to one side and then to the other side.
 As you can see, the center of the CR remains in roughly the same position (in terms of camera pixel co-ordinates), whereas the center of the pupil moves.